-For optimum operation of the CFAH1601L-YYH-ET and to prolong its life, please follow the precautions described below.
+For optimum operation of the module and to prolong its life, please follow the precautions below.

 ESD (ELECTRO-STATIC DISCHARGE)

 The circuitry is industry standard CMOS logic and susceptible to ESD damage.
 Please use industry standard antistatic precautions as you would for any other PCB such as expansion cards or motherboards.
 Ground your body, work surfaces, and equipment.